-- change to frequency code of course that is not part of a program (major, minor, concentration) from another department - change to a course description that clarifies, but does not change the primary content of the course - change in course title - deletion of course prerequisite that does not affect another department - adding or deleting an existing course to a group of acceptable elective courses within a program that does not affect another department - change in course number at the same number level (e.g. 425 to 432) - The proposed course number cannot be an already existing number or a number used in the past.
-The executive director, student registration and records services, should be contacted for course/number history.
+- change to frequency code of course that is not part of a program (major, minor, concentration) from another department - change to a course description that clarifies, but does not change the primary content of the course - change in course title - deletion of course prerequisite that does not affect another department - adding or deleting an existing course to a group of acceptable elective courses within a program that does not affect another department - change in course number at the same number level (e.g. 425 to 432)

-Note: Errors of an editorial nature that appear in the College Catalogs do not need to be corrected through the curricular process.
+Note: Errors of an editorial nature that appear in the College catalogs do not need to be corrected through the curricular process.
 However, documentation that the errors are, indeed, editorial in nature is necessary.
 To correct the error, a department chair or coordinator only has to inform the appropriate associate dean.
 All proposal forms must be signed by a department chair, unless the program is outside the purview of an academic department, in which case all forms must be signed by the identified program coordinator.
 Examples of documentation are: